TheJelmega/prog-lang/design/README.md

 ### Weak keywords

-A weak keyword is a keyword that is dependent on the surrounding context and can be used anywhere outside A list of strong keywords can be found below (in a close to alphabetic order):
+A weak keyword is a keyword that is dependent on the surrounding context and can be used anywhere outside A list of weak keywords can be found below (in a close to alphabetic order):
 ```
+distinct
+flag
+opaque
+override
+property
+record
+sealed
+super
+tls
 ```

 ## 3.3.
 Comments